benjamincrozat/content/posts/php-redirect-to-another-page.md

 ## 301 or 302?
 How to choose the kind of redirection with PHP?

 The `header()` function in PHP lets you choose which kind of redirect you perform.
-By default, it's creates a `302 Found` redirection:
+By default, it creates a `302 Found` redirection:

 ```php
 header('Location: https://example.com');